GENERATOR BUYERS GUIDE:

 Needless to say, a standby genset can salvage the day’s productivity at nearly any kind of commercial or industrial site.
 Even at home, though, there is more at stake than the potential of missing the footie.
 Depending on your homeowner’s insurance provider, a standby genset can reduce your insurance rates.
 It is also likely to increase the value of your home even if you never use it.

 Inverters and Electrically Sensitive Equipment:

-These days it is harder to find an electrical device without a microprocessor than it is to find one with.
-Computers of course, but also phones, gaming consoles, your TV and even the humble blender now usually count as ‘sensitive equipment’, and require a very specific, steady sort of power.
+These days it is harder to find an electrical device without a microprocessor than it is to find one with ONE.
+Computers of course, but also phones, gaming consoles, your TV, and even the humble blender now usually count as ‘sensitive equipment’, and require a very specific, steady sort of power.
 That means that you should not simply run them off generator power unless it goes through an inverter first.

 Simply put, if you’re running nothing more complicated than a space heater or your hoarded incandescent light bulbs, you don’t need an inverter generator.
 For anything else, you probably do.
 If you can use the generated DC power on an industrial scale, you probably already know it.

 WATTAGE – HOW MUCH POWER CAPACITY WILL YOU NEED?

 The wattage of your genset needs to be at least 20% greater than the total starting wattage requirements of all of the equipment that will ever be running at once.